You want to learn how to start a story because you’re smart. You know the introduction of the book is the most important part.

 By default, nobody wants to read your book.
 Not even your mother.
 Not really.
 She’ll humor you, she’ll hope for you, but she doesn’t want to.

 Since nobody is instilled with an innate commitment to read your book, you must craft that desire personally.
-Your opening paragraph, hell, your opening sentence is as much largess most people will be offer.
+Your opening paragraph, hell, your opening sentence is as much largess most people will be offered.

 As any good salesperson knows, a crack is an opportunity and anything that opens a little can be forced to open a lot.
 All you need is confidence, technique, and the guts to push forward.